 - have owned it since before April 1982

-Capital Gains Tax allowances and reliefs
+Reducing your Capital Gains Tax liability

-Costs that you can deduct include:
+The costs that you can deduct include:

 - incidental fees such as acquisition, valuation, advertising, or disposal costs